Australia & New Zealand

 As a provider of legal services we do not have a particularly long or complex supply chain - our main suppliers are providers of office supplies and support services (such as reprographics, transcription services, printing and scanning), IT services and equipment and facilities management.
 We are nevertheless committed to preventing acts of modern slavery and human trafficking from occurring within both our business and our supply chain.
 We expect all of our suppliers to conduct their business in a lawful and ethical manner, including adopting business practices that prevent or eliminate modern slavery and human trafficking from taking place.

 We develop strong and deep relationships with our suppliers, and trust and transparency is embedded in everything we do.
 This is key to our approach to corporate responsibility, and in turn, combating modern slavery.
 We encourage our suppliers to follow practices consistent with our values and corporate responsibility aims.
-We regularly work with others to increase the positive impact we have, and a recent example of how we do this is our first "Responsible Business Supplier Forum."
+We regularly work with others to increase the positive impact we have, and an example of how we have done this was our "Responsible Business Supplier Forum."
 We brought together our key onsite suppliers to share information about corporate responsibility and sustainability programmes, and identified opportunities for further collaboration.
+We are planning further events in the near future focusing on awareness and training around these key challenges to which key suppliers and employees will be invited.

 We are also accredited as a Living Wage Employer, and pay the Living Wage (which is above the government determined minimum wage) to our own people and our regular onsite UK contractors.
 By extending this commitment beyond our own employees we are helping to improve standards and working conditions within our supply chain.